Topological equivariant coarse K-homology: The coarse homology theories HgCXG and HgCXcG

 From \eqref{freferwwrevervwervrvdseewewe} and \eqref{freferwwrevervwervrvds1wewewewe} in the case of the trivial group we obtain functors and

-(see Definition \ref{wghweoirgfrefecwe}).
-Below we will further restrict to $\omega$-additive $C^{*}$-categories.
-Note that in the case of the trivial group we omit the superscript $G$ from the notation.

-For a group $G$ we have a functor which sends a $G$-bornological {coarse} space to the underlying bornological coarse space with the $G$-action by automorphisms.
+For a group $G$ we have a fully faithful functor which sends a $G$-bornological {coarse} space to the underlying bornological coarse space with the $G$-action by automorphisms.
 This functor just forgets the condition that $\cC^{G}_{X}$ must be cofinal in $\cC_{X}$ (see Example \ref{egiojweogergregwefwerfwrefw}).
-We now fix $\tilde \bK\subseteq \tilde \bC$ in $\Fun(BG,\bP(\nCcat)^{\Idem})$.
-By composition we get functors
+In formulas we will not write this functor explicitly.